Bob & Lenore's Cookbook

 Selecting ingredients that are produced sustainably and are in season will provide the best basis for any of the recipes you find here.
 Being as fresh as they can be means you do not need to work hard at making them taste good.
 We strive to make recipes that work.
 If you tasted it in one of our shows and are motivated to make it at home, it is our obligation to write in a way that makes you successful.

 Furthermore we encourage your own innovation when making our recipes.
 Recipes can provide a structure if you are pretty new to cooking, but for those with more experience and an understanding of flavors and the purpose of ingredients, your substitutions and/or additions can make cooking even more satisfying for you.
 Our hope is that you learn techniques so that you can apply them to any season or combination of ingredients when you cook.
-Learn and apply Chef Bob’s Bob-isms, and COOKING-MANTRAS that apply in many situations.
+In other words, learn and apply Chef Bob’s Bob-isms and COOKING-MANTRAS that apply in many situations.